henningst/henningst.github.io/_posts/2017-02-24-asp-net-core-dataprotection-and-azure-web-apps.md

 Azure Web App deployment slots, so you must either use a different key storage provider, or stop using deployment slots.

-There is no out of the box solution for deployment slots, so either implement your own persistence mechanism for data protection keys or stop using  deployment slots.

 ## The issue